 The Time-Weighted Return, Explained

-The TWR method looks at if and when a deposit or withdrawal occurred, then breaks down a portfolio’s overall return into corresponding sub-periods.
-This calculation is also known as the “geometric mean” — a fancy way of saying that the returns of each sub-period are multiplied by one another.
+The TWR method looks at if and when a deposit or withdrawal occurred in your investments, then breaks down a portfolio’s overall return into corresponding sub-periods.
+This calculation is also known as the “geometric mean”, which is a fancy way of saying that the returns of each sub-period are multiplied by one another.

 How to Calculate the Time-Weighted Return

 First, you’ll want to calculate the rate of return for each of your sub-periods.
 You can do this by subtracting the beginning balance of the period from the ending balance of the period.
 Then divide the difference by the beginning balance of the period.

 Next, create a new sub-period for each period in which cash moved in or out of the portfolio.
 This will yield multiple periods with a rate of return.
 Make sure to add “1” to each of the return amounts; this makes it easier for you to calculate negative return numbers.

 Finally, multiply the rates of return for each sub-period, then subtract “1” to yield your TWR.
 The formula looks like this: